johndwells/Minimee/README.md

 ## How Minimee creates cache filenames

-A cache filename is a combination of Minimee's settings during runtime, and the list of files being cached together.
-It then appends its a cachebusting string in the format of `?m=0123456789`, representing the last modified timestamp.
+A cache filename begins with an md5() hash created from the list of files being cached together.
+It then appends the last modified timestamp, and if a cachebusting string has been specified, comes next.
+The result format is:

-This means that every time you add or remove an asset to be combined, OR change any of Minimee's settings, all cache filenames will be changed.
+	// md5.timestamp.cachebust.ext
+	03b5614606d3e8d2f28d0b07f802fbbb.1332460675.v2.5.css

+This approach means that:

+* Any change to the list of files Minimee is to process will result in a new cache filename
+* Changing Minimee's settings, _with the exception of the cachebust string_, will __NOT__ create a new cache filename.

-## Cleaning your Cache folder
+## Keeping your Cache folder tidy

-To put it simply, this is up to you - BUT, things are much improved since Minimee 1.x, and the new way that Minimee2 calculates cache filenames means that your cache folder will not be nearly as littered with out of date files as before.
+The new "cleanup" setting will delete any cache files it has determined have expired.
+This is done by looking at the timestamp segment of the filename (see above).

+Minimee will not attempt to clean up files that are simply older than some unspecified time.
+Nor will it know to delete caches that are now obsolete, e.g. were created out of a combination of files that is no longer used any more.

+__This is not recommended for production mode, since this introduces a risk that Minimee deletes an asset that another browser may still be attempting to download.__

 ## How to use the 'cachebust'